M-Files/Developer-Portal/APIs/COM-API/Deleting-Objects/index.md

 breadcrumb: Deleting objects
 ---

-This page focuses on creating objects using the COM API.
+This page focuses on deleting and destroying objects using the COM API.
 Details on deleting objects using the REST API can be found [in the dedicated page]({{ site.baseurl }}/APIs/REST-API/Deleting-Objects/).
 {:.note}

 ## Deleting vs destroying

-When removing objects from an M-Files vault, it is important to decide whether the object should be deleted or destroyed.
+When removing objects from an M-Files vault, it is important to decide whether the object should be [deleted](#deleting-objects) or [destroyed](#destroying-objects).
 Deleted objects are simply flagged as deleted and are hidden from most users.
-Administrators can access these deleted items (and optionally undelete/restore them) by searching for them using the M-Files Desktop client.
-Destroyed objects are permanently removed from the system and cannot be restored.
+Administrators can access these deleted items (and optionally [undelete/restore](#undeleting-objects) them) by searching for them using the M-Files Desktop client.
+Destroyed objects (or destroyed versions of an object) are permanently removed from the system and cannot be restored.

 ## Deleting objects